skarpushin/summerb/summerb-easycrud/README.md

 ## Philosophy

-When I created it, I pursued the concept of having some auto-magical implementation of CRUD functionality for real-world applications, that can be easily configured and yet totally extensible so that I would not hit a wall the way I did previously with JPA, Groovy on Grails, Java Server Faces and few other stuff.
+When I created it, I pursued the concept of having some auto-magical implementation of CRUD functionality for real-world applications, that can be easily configured and yet totally extensible so that I would NOT "hit a wall" the way I did previously with JPA, Groovy on Grails, Java Server Faces and few other stuff.

-* It is offering a way how to quickly boostrap your CRUD code and a how to naturally evolve it later together with your application.
+* It is offering a way how to quickly boostrap your CRUD code and how to naturally evolve it later together with your application.
 Not all libraries can claim that.
-Some of them would eventually present a bottleneck for your business due to which you'll decide to rewrite application from scratch
+Some of them advertise as "create Blog in 15 minutes" but then eventually present a bottleneck for your business due to which you'll decide to rewrite application from scratch
 * Although it provides many features built-in, it allows you to change many (almost all) aspects of its implementation.
   All you need to do is to (A) inject corresponding strategy and/or (B) subclass default implementation.
-In some cases it is even more flexible that Spring itself (less private fields and methods and package visibility -- hence more you can override)
+In some cases it is even more flexible that Spring itself (less private fields and methods and package visibility — hence more you can override)
-* It simplifies your usual CRUD implementations on **Facade**, **Service** and **Repository** layers, and it gives an opinionated view on how **i18n**, **validation** and **authorization** should be handled -- these usually not present in other frameworks and you need to add them on top, while here you have it embedded in the core of EasyCrud
+* It simplifies your usual CRUD implementations on **Facade**, **Service** and **Repository** layers.
+It gives an opinionated view on how **i18n**, **validation** and **authorization** should be handled — these usually not present in other frameworks, and you need to add them on top, while here you have it embedded in the core of EasyCrud
 * It is created with the SOLID, DRY and SLAP design principles in mind

-And now, 10 years later (anniversary!) since inception it still serves its intended use.
+And now, 10 years later (anniversary!) since the inception, it still serves its intended use.
 But I guess I'm putting insufficient efforts in making it popular :-)

 ## How it compares to alternatives?